-Any employee who misses more than three (3) shifts or three (3) days of work due to on-the-job injuries or job-related illnesses may be eligible for disability benefits under workers' compensation.
+Any employee who misses more than three (3) shifts or three (3) days of work due to on-the-job injuries or job-related illnesses may be eligible for disability benefits under Wworkers' eCompensation.
 Payment for the first three (3) days of missed work is only made if the employee is off work more than two (2) weeks.
 The wage replacement is called temporary total disability and is calculated under Colorado law at sixty-six and two-thirds (66 2/3) percentage of the employee's average weekly wage, subject to a maximum established annually by the State of Colorado.

-Employees who receive temporary total disability payments under workers' compensation coverage may opt to receive one hundred percent (100%) of wages during the absence by allocating earned sick leave and/or vacation time to supplement the difference between the workers' compensation disability paid and one hundred percent (100%) of the employee's base wage rate.
-However, this option may never be used in lieu of benefits provided under workers' compensation.
+Employees who receive temporary total disability payments under Wworkers' Ceompensation coverage may opt to receive one hundred percent (100%) of wages during the absence by allocating earned sick leave and/or vacationPTO time to supplement the difference between the Wworkers' eCompensation disability paid and one hundred percent (100%) of the employee's base wage rate.
+However, this option may never be used in lieu of benefits provided under Workers' eCompensation.